Jets’ revamped offensive line bonds with jokes, playbooks

 The Jets will be just the fourth NFL team since the 2010 season to start five different offensive lineman in Week 1 of a season from the group that started the season opener the previous year.
 New York will join the 2018 Indianapolis Colts, 2015 Kansas City Chiefs and 2014 Miami Dolphins to undergo such drastic turnovers on the O-line.

 “Thankfully, we are all veterans and we’ve all played football before, so it’s not our first time on the field,” Van Roten said.
 “It’s just going to be our first time next each other.
 So the biggest challenge when you have a new group like that is that we all speak football, but we might call things by different names.
-So we’ve just got to get on the same page with our communication if we want to be effective and hit the ground running fast.”
+So we’ve just got to get on the same page with our communication if we want to be effective and hit the ground running fast.

+“So there’s going to be a learning curve, but I don’t think it’s going to be this insurmountable obstacle that we just can’t figure out.”

 Last year, the Jets’ starting offensive line for their season opener was: center Ryan Kalil, left tackle Kelvin Beachum, left guard Kelechi Osemele, right tackle Brandon Shell and right guard Brian Winters.